External 'Control Surface' Setup

 Overview

 A 'Control Surface' is an external device that can be used to provide easier dynamic control of audio levels than is available when just using a mouse and keyboard, or even a touch screen.
 Some controllers have motorized faders, such as the Behringer BCF2000.
-The initial SCS support for control surfaces was developed for the Behringer BCR2000 which does not have motorized faders but does have 24 rotary encoders.
-The BCF2000 is similar to the BCR2000 except the BCF2000 has 8 motorized vertical faders instead of the 24 rotary encoders.
+The initial SCS support for control surfaces was developed for the Behringer BCR2000 which does not have motorized faders but does have 24 rotary encoders which are similar in functionality in that SCS sends currently fader values to the BCR2000 which sets the corresponding rotary control positions.
 Note that the Faders Window will show a vertical fader representation for level control, regardless of whether the physical control is a vertical fader or a rotary encoder.

 Controls and Fields

 Controller: Select from 'MIDI Cue Control Device' or the list of supported controllers.
-Currently the Behringer BCR2000 and BCF2000 are supported.
+Currently the Korg nanoKONTROL2, Behringer BCR2000 and Behringer BCF2000 and the are supported.
 If your controller is not included in the list then you may be able to use a MIDI Cue Control Device.

 To use MIDI Cue Control Device as the Controller (and this is the default setting), set up a MIDI Cue Control Device and assign the required MIDI Channel and Cue Control Commands.
 Here is an example: